Panithecracker/Delta-Hedging/README.md

 # Key assumptions
 The main assumptions of the Black Scholes model for option pricing are :
 - The price of a stock is lognormally distributed ($dS/S = \mu dt+\sigma dW)S$ )
-- The interest rate $r$ and volatility $\sigma$ are constant
+- Riskfree rate $r$ and volatility $\sigma$ constant
-- Trading can be done infinitely often
+- Arbitrarily high frequency trading is possible
-- Trading is free (no transaction costs)
+- No transaction costs

 Despite these assumptions (all but the third can be dropped) , I find its conclusions remarkable and not at all obvious, giving a systematic and rational framework for a market maker to asses its risk when selling an option and for its overall contribution to the creation of a wide variety of new financial instruments that all participants in the market can use and benefit from.
 In this project, I analyzed the effects of relaxing the third assumption that is: only a finite amount of rebalancing can be done throughout the life of the option.